 Transfer course work must be on a level normally included within the first two years of college.
 To receive credit, a grade of D or better must have been earned except in developmental courses, English for Academic Purposes courses, and Gordon Rule courses which require a grade of C or better.
 In addition, a minimum grade of C is required in certain courses for graduation in some programs.

-Valencia will award credit for your course work taken at foreign educational institutions upon receipt of an official evaluation from an agency recognized by Valencia to evaluate foreign credentials.
-(See Resolution of Student Issues for recognized agencies.)
+Valencia will award credit for your course work taken at foreign educational institutions upon receipt of an official evaluation from an agency affiliated with the National Association of Credential Evaluation Services (NACES).

 If you have transfer course work that is evaluated as "not equivalent to a Valencia course," you may appeal for reconsideration of equivalency through Valencia’s Award of Credit procedures.
 To appeal course work taken at a regionally accredited institution, complete the Request for Review of Non-Equivalent Course Work from Regionally Accredited Institutions which is available in Student Forms in your Atlas account.